Did your gameloop actually work?

 Generic SaaS analytics tools (Mixpanel, GameAnalytics, even unity_analytics) make you assemble these answers from raw events.
 Owlsignal is opinionated about the answers, because these are what you actually act on:

-The Unity SDK ships sensible auto-events — Session:Start, Session:End, Client:Foregrounded, Error:Unity:Unhandled — and helper methods that match the
+The Unity SDK ships sensible auto-events — Session:Start, Session:End, Client:Foregrounded, Error:Unity:Unhandled — and helper methods that match the conventions:

 // Roguelike example — exactly what Hades-style would emit: